LinJiarui/linjiarui.github.io/README.md

 3. Check https://mmistakes.github.io/minimal-mistakes/docs/helpers/ for tutorials
 4. always remember to add a white space after character `:`
 5. use .htaccess to redirect url if apache is used, and creating different .htaccess files for subfolders is recommended
+6. use Miro video converter to generate videos for iphone and other mobile devices

 # Changelog -- bugfixes and enhancements